andylamp/stanford_fin_auto/02 - RE and their Properties/02-PRL-Quiz.md

 # Question 1

-Here is the transition table of a DFA (arrow indicate starting states and `*` ending ones):
+Here is the transition table of a DFA (arrow indicates starting states and `*` ending ones):

 |         |   `0`   |   `1`   |
 |:-------:|:-------:|:-------:|